SCOPE OF THIS CHAPTER

 - Any further conviction, disqualification or prohibition of which the carer or other person who is part of, or employed in, the household is convicted, as cited above;

-- Within 48 hours of the child's departure unless s/he intends to resume fostering her/him within 27 days.
+- Within 48 hours of the child's departure unless they intend to resume fostering her/him within 27 days.
 Notification must include the name and address of the person into whose care the child has been received.

 4.3 Parents and Others, including Schools and Health: That there are Changes to a Private Fostering Arrangement